slowernews/wisdom-tldr/README.md

 > *'Worry is a misuse of the imagination.'*

-> *'The more relaxed you are, the better you are at everything'*
+> *'The more relaxed you are, the better you are at everything.'*

 ===
 ###On health